 - 1. Article XII. of the Urbana Zoning Ordinance provides the City of Urbana the authority to designate local landmarks and historic districts with the stated purpose to promote the educational, cultural, economic and general welfare of the community. - 2.
 The City of Urbana on May 29, 2008 received a complete application to designate the property located at 508 W. Elm Street as a local landmark. - 3.
 The property located at 508 W. Elm Street and known as the Bills House was constructed in 1889 in the Queen Anne architectural style. - 4.
-The Bills House does not have significant value as part of the architectural, artistic, civic, cultural, economic, educational, ethnic, political or social heritage of the nation, state, or community. - 5.
-The Bills House is not associated with an important person or event in national, state or local history.

-- 6. The Bills House is representative of the distinguishing characteristics of an architectural type inherently valuable for the study of a period, style, and craftsmanship but does not retain sufficient integrity.
-The property is an example of the Queen Anne architectural style but the original exterior materials have been obscured by aluminum siding. - 7.
+The Bills House has significant value as part of the architectural, artistic, civic, cultural, economic, educational, ethnic, political, or social heritage of the nation, state, or community due to its style and construction. - 5.
+The Bills House is associated with important persons in national, state, or local history, namely Frank Bills, an Urbana postmaster, a pioneer in telecommunications, and a prominent businessman, his wife Grace Bills, who served as a state officer in the Illinois Federation of Women's Clubs, and the Colvin family who lived in the house for 30 years and owned a meat market in downtown Urbana. - 6.
+The Bills House is representative of the distinguishing characteristics of an architectural type inherently valuable for the study of a period, style, craftsmanship, method of construction or use of indigenous materials, while retaining a high degree of integrity.
+The Bills House, built in the Queen Anne architectural style in 1889, has significant value due to its style and construction. - 7.
 The Bills House is not a notable work of a master builder, designer, architect, or artist whose individual genius has influenced the area. - 8.
-The Bills House is not identifiable as an established and familiar visual feature in the community owing to its unique location or physical characteristics. - 9.
-The Bills House is not a particularly fine or unique example of a utilitarian structure. - 10.
-The Bills House is not known to be located in an area that has yielded, or may be likely to yield, information important in history or prehistory.
+The Bills House is not identifiable as an established and familiar visual feature in the community owing to its unique location or physical characteristics.

+- 9. The Bills House is not a particularly fine or unique example of a utilitarian structure. - 10.
+The Bills House is not known to be located in an area that has yielded, or may be likely to yield, information important in history or prehistory. - 11.
+The City of Urbana received a Registered Preference from the property owner against landmark designation on August 25, 2008.